grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

   # (advanced) limit the number of concurrently opening TSDB's on startup
   # CLI flag: -blocks-storage.tsdb.max-tsdb-opening-concurrency-on-startup
   [max_tsdb_opening_concurrency_on_startup: <int> | default = 10]

-  # (experimental) Allow samples to be this old for out-of-order.
-Supported
-  # units: h, m, s.
-If the value is non-zero, then all TSDBs will be enabled to
-  # handle overlapping data.
-  # CLI flag: -blocks-storage.tsdb.ooo-allowance
-  [ooo_allowance: <duration> | default = 0s]

   # (experimental) Minimum capacity for OOO chunks (in samples. between 0 and
   # 255.)